simul/simul.github.io/legal/igula.md

 24. No Assignment

 You may not, without the prior written consent of Simul, assign, transfer, charge, or sub-contract all or any of your rights or obligations under this Agreement, and any attempt without that consent will be null and void.
 You also may not transfer your Account.
 Simul may at any time assign, transfer, charge, or sub-contract all or any of its rights or obligations under this Agreement.
-For clarity, you are not prohibited by Simul from assigning or transferring your rights in your Product, other than the trueSKY Code, Content, and Contributions.
+For clarity, you are not prohibited by Simul from assigning or transferring your rights in your Content.
 Third Party Software assignment and transfer is governed by the terms of the applicable Licences.

 26. Miscellaneous